Getting Started with Markdown Editor in Blazor

 Create a new Blazor App in Visual Studio

-To add Blazor Markdown Editor component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor Markdown Editor component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes.
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 Prerequisites